-A reader recently asked me how to find a good sourcing agent in China.
+A reader recently asked me how to find good sourcing agents in China.
 Many dark stories involving rogue sourcing agents have shaped my opinion on this topic.
 My response will probably sound radical to first-time importers.

 - You hire a Chinese girl with sourcing experience, who works in your office and that you trust 110%.
 But that only works if you have a local office with a reliable manager.
 Note: you should regularly check what she is doing, except maybe if she’s your wife.

-- You hire an expensive foreign sourcing agent (who may or may not be based locally), with an established procedure and reference clients that you can call.
+- You hire a foreign sourcing agency (who may or may not be based locally), with an established procedure and reference clients that you can call.
 That agent might or might not take possession of the goods and be your supplier.
 The most important is that they work transparently and give a quote for their service.

 My point is that there is nothing in between.

 Of course, there are a few trustworthy Chinese or Hong Kong agents who can help you a lot for a low cost.
 But your odds of finding them is about one in a hundred.

 The other 99% are attracted by the massive sums involved in foreign trade, and are looking for a fast buck.

 Doing a good job as a sourcing agent requires smarts AND experience

 I found that importers tend to look for an agent that has a lot of past experience, especially in their industry.
 That makes sense!
 However, as soon as you project is a little special, setting up the right strategy becomes much more important.